opentx/lua-reference-guide/model/getInput.md

 Return input data for given input and line number

-@status current Introduced in 2.0.0, `switch` added in TODO
+@status current Introduced in 2.0.0, curveType/curveValue/carryTrim added in 2.3

 #### Parameters